 “The beauty of working in a place like Ellis Fischel is the teamwork that’s involved,” said Staveley-O’Carroll.
 “All of our patients are evaluated by the entire team of doctors.
 We've got different disciplines in cancer therapy that all have effectiveness, but it's only through combining them appropriately that we really give the patient the best chance of cure.”

-Thurman’s team also included surgical oncologist, Eric Kimchi, MD, who is the medical director of Ellis Fischel, as well as Puja Nistala, MD, a medical oncologist.
+Thurman’s team also included surgical oncologist, Eric Kimchi, MD, as well as medical oncologist Puja Nistala, MD.
 Thurman’s treatment team decided the best course was surgery — to remove the cancerous cells — and chemotherapy.

 Staveley-O’Carroll began by removing the middle and tail of the pancreas and the spleen.
 As he was finishing the procedure, the pathology report showed some cancer cells might have spread to the rest of the pancreas.
 Staveley-O’Carroll and the surgical team approached Thurman’s family to explain the problem.
 With the family’s blessing, they returned to the operating room and performed a Whipple procedure, a complex technique that removed the remaining pancreas, the gallbladder, bile duct and a portion of the small intestine known as the duodenum.
 Staveley-O’Carroll then reattached the small intestine to the stomach and bile duct, so Thurman could digest food.
 Because his entire pancreas was removed, Mr. Thurman now depends on insulin and dietary enzymes to replace the removed organ’s function.